menu

 Exploit

-An exploit is a program or part of code meant to detect and exploit a security defect or vulnerability in an application or computer system, generally for nefarious reasons such as malware installation.
+An exploit is a program or part of code that detects and exploits a security defect or vulnerability in an application or computer system, generally for nefarious reasons such as malware installation.

-An exploit is not malware in itself but a means by which attackers transmit malware.
+An exploit is not malware but a means by which attackers transmit malware.

-Many vulnerabilities need an attacker to initiate a sequence of suspicious actions to set up an exploit.
+Many vulnerabilities need an attacker to initiate suspicious actions to set up an exploit.
 The majority of vulnerabilities are often the consequence of a software or system architectural fault.
 Attackers build programs to exploit these flaws and insert various malware into the system.

 Many software manufacturers fix known defects to eliminate the vulnerability.
 Security software also aids in detecting, reporting, and blocking questionable activities.